 Meet the Committee

-Chair - Craig Reid
+Chair and Trustee - Craig Reid

 Craig is a Chartered Engineer and works for the NHS as the Estates Operations Manager.
 He lives on the Lyme Green estate in Macclesfield with his wife Rosanna and 2 young girls.
 After taking his girls to the local park numerous times, he noticed the lack of facilities and has been very passionate in regards to raising funds to the develop the site, to make it a more functional place for the whole community.

-Secretary - June Dearnaley
+Secretary and Trustee - June Dearnaley

 As a qualified Youth and Community Worker June began her career working with local secondary schools to involve pupils in a variety of community activities.
 She then worked in the Voluntary Sector for thirteen years at Stockport Volunteer Bureau, recruiting and supporting people who wanted to volunteer with local organisations.
 During this time she was promoted to Manager and also elected as Vice Chair of the National Association of Volunteer Bureau.
 June then moved into adult careers information and advice before she joined Macclesfield Borough Council working in the Tourist Information Centre and finally at Congleton Library.